 If your overall health is good, and your gums and jawbone are strong and free of disease, you may be a good candidate for this procedure.
-If you are interested in learning whether or not dental implants are right for you, we will ask for your healthy history and have you undergo comprehensive examination that will also include x-rays.
+If you are interested in learning whether or not dental implants are right for you, we will ask for your health history and have you undergo a comprehensive examination that will also include x-rays.

 During the consultation, Dr. Sigmon will talk to you about your specific situation.
 Bring along your questions and concerns so he can ensure your procedure is something you will be able to smile about!